ammarasyad/FortniteCompanion/README.md

 * Most importantly, finding out a way to mitm HTTP POST requests on the actual Fortnite client

 ## Credits
-* [Umodel](https://www.gildor.org/en/projects/umodel) for extracting the .uassets from the PAKs
+* [Umodel](https://www.gildor.org/en/projects/umodel) for extracting/exporting the .uassets from the PAKs
 * [John Wick Parse](https://github.com/SirWaddles/JohnWickParse) for parsing the item data from the .uassets